-Still, st least, I was properly mobile again.
-Phew.
+Still, at least, I was properly mobile again.
+Phew!

 After that, I decided I really should take my new steed for a drive.
 And at that point, things actually started off pretty well.
 The body panels felt cheap and the doors were thin, but it seemed like a reasonably cohesive structure.
-The driving position (off-set pedals aside) and visibility were first class, and although it was stark inside, I didn’t mind the interior’s back to basic feel and lack of style.
-I quite liked the floor-hinged pedals and the choke lever located by the handbrake, too – and when the engine burst into life, it did so with an endearing clattery hum (from the rear), after with relatively few churns of the lazy starter.
+The driving position (off-set pedals aside) and visibility were first class and, although it was stark inside, I didn’t mind the interior’s back to basic feel and lack of style.
+I quite liked the floor-hinged pedals and the choke lever located by the handbrake, too – and, when the engine burst into life after a relatively few churns of the lazy starter, it did so with an endearing clattery hum (from the rear).

-That vinyl and nylon-clad interior soon became a hot-house torture chamber, and within miles of leaving Buckinghamshire, and heading back to the civility of the North, the overheating Škoda started to protest at such a stern drive.
-I decided to find the A6 and stick on it all the way home – but the bank holiday traffic was no help.
+That vinyl and nylon-clad interior soon became a hot-house torture chamber and, within miles of leaving Buckinghamshire and heading back to the civility of the North, the overheating Škoda started to protest at such a stern drive.
+I decided to find the A6 and stick on it all the way home – but the Bank Holiday traffic was no help.
 It was gridlock, and that was further punishment.
-The Škoda overheated regularly, and after every five miles or so.
+The Škoda overheated regularly – in fact, about every five miles or so.
 It consumed water like a dying man in a desert, and my own sanity began to falter.
 My girlfriend, ever stoic, remained sane, and refused to be brought down by our limping progress.

-The next weekend, I had free, so did what I was right.
-And scrapped the Škoda.
+I was free the next weekend and so did what was right: I scrapped the Škoda.

-Strange thing is, I look back on this few weeks of car ownership hell as character-building.
+The strange thing is, though, I look back on this few weeks of car ownership hell as character-building.
 From that point on, I’d look on basic maintenance and repairs as a necessary evil, as opposed to something to be ignored.
-And that no matter how desperate you are, never, ever give up.
+I also learned that, no matter how desperate you are, never, ever give up.
 I think I’d also have another Estelle, and give it a proper chance.
-The poor thing did have some redeeming features, and now over 20 years on, I think I’m recovered enough to have another go…
+The poor thing did have some redeeming features and, now over 20 years on, I think I’m recovered enough to have another go…